 Health Benefits of Bitterroot

-Heart Health: One of the oldest uses of bitterroot was to slow the pulse and acted as a soothing agent for the heart.
-It also has an effect on circulation and blood vessel dilation, relieving excess stress on the cardiovascular system.
+One of the oldest uses of bitterroot was to slow the pulse and act as a soothing agent for the heart.
+It may also have an effect on circulation and blood vessel dilation, relieving excess stress on the cardiovascular system.
 This can help prevent the development of other conditions, such as atherosclerosis, heart attacks, and strokes.

-Calm the Nerves: One of the lesser known uses of bitterroot was as a general tonic for the nervous system.
+One of the lesser-known uses of bitterroot was as a general tonic for the nervous system.
 Aside from relaxing the body and mind, it actually impacted the nervous system to prevent spasms, arrhythmias, and other nerve-related symptoms.

-Purify the Skin: Some of the organic compounds found in bitterroot have been connected to cleansing the skin and protecting it against infection and decay.
-The antioxidant elements of this powerful herb can stimulate growth and eliminate free radicals that speed up the aging process of the skin, keeping you looking young and beautiful for years.
+Some of the organic compounds found in bitterroot have been connected to cleansing the skin and protecting it against infection and decay.
+The potentially antioxidant elements of this powerful herb can stimulate growth and eliminate free radicals that speed up the aging process of the skin, keeping you looking young and beautiful for years.

-Detoxify the Body: Bitterroot is also known as a diuretic, which can help to detoxify the body in case you have excess salts, fats, water, or toxins in your system.
-This protects the health of the bladder as well as the kidney, and promotes overall health and efficiency of your metabolism.
+Bitterroot is also known as a diuretic, which can help to detoxify the body in case you have excess salts, fats, water, or toxins in your system.
+This protects the health of the bladder as well as the kidney and may promote the overall health and efficiency of your metabolism.

-Stomach Relief: Although some people with overly sensitive stomachs claim that bitterroot makes them ill, in traditional medicine, bitterroot was actually used to soothe upset stomachs, even earning itself the nickname of “Indian Tums”, as Native Americans so commonly swear by chewing the leaves or eating the root flesh whenever they have any gastrointestinal issues.
+Although some people with overly sensitive stomachs claim that bitterroot makes them ill, in traditional medicine, bitterroot was actually used to soothe upset stomachs, even earning itself the nickname of “Indian Tums”, as Native Americans swear by chewing the leaves or eating the root flesh whenever they have any gastrointestinal issues.